careers-forensic-psychologist-990x358-v2

 According to the APA, forensic psychology is a growing field with opportunities in courtrooms and through police departments, hospitals, military bases, and universities.
 Furthermore, these professionals may be very well-compensated.
 For example, Mary Connell, EdD, a private practitioner from Fort Worth, estimated that forensic psychologists make between $200,000 and $400,000 annually.

-It is important to note that while this is enticing, it’s difficult to substantiate those figures officially.
+It is important to note that while those figures are enticing, it’s difficult to substantiate them officially.
 The Bureau of Labor Statistics (BLS) does not differentiate between types of psychologists.
 Therefore, the following data for all psychologists is used as a proxy for the forensic subfield.

 Forensic Psychologist Salary

-Unfortunately, Payscale does not currently have data for late-career forensic psychologists.
 The BLS offers data on clinical, counseling, and school psychologists for comparative purposes.
-As mentioned above, this general category of psychologists will be used as a proxy for forensic psychologists since reliably differentiated data is unavailable.
+As mentioned above, this general category of psychologists will be used as a proxy for forensic psychologists since reliably differentiated data is unavailable (BLS May 2023):

 The BLS found that the top-paying industries for psychologists nationwide were:

-Notably, two of the top-paying industries, Specialty Hospitals and Scientific Research and Development Services, were also top-employer of psychologists across the country:
+Notably, one of the top-paying industries, the Federal Executive Branch, was also one of the top employers of psychologists across the country:

 As mentioned above, the salaries for psychologists also tended to vary widely based on region.
 According to the BLS, the top-paying states in this field were scattered all over the country: